What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 4. Manual Testing

-While automated tools can catch a lot of issues, manual testing is crucial for detecting more sophisticated vulnerabilities.
+While automated tools can catch a lot of issues, manual testing is essential for detecting more advanced vulnerabilities.
 Expert auditors simulate different attack vectors and test how the contract responds under various conditions.

 5. Reporting

 Once the audit is complete, the auditors compile a report detailing the findings.
-This report usually includes a list of detected vulnerabilities, their severity, and suggestions for fixing them.
+This report usually includes a list of detected vulnerabilities, their depth, and suggestions for fixing them.

 6. Revisions and Re-Audit